laetho/deliverytracker/README.md

 # deliverytracker

-Kubernetes API (CRD) and client to persist information about a software delivery component
+Kubernetes API (CRD) and client to persist information about the delivery of a software component.